 Are there really hungry people in Australia?

 Yes there are.
-Hunger is a hidden crisis in Australia, with over 3.6 million people experiencing food insecurity at some point every year, 27% of which are children.
-In fact, the demand for food relief is rising, with charities reporting a 10% increase in demand last year.
+Hunger is a hidden crisis in Australia, with over 4 million people experiencing food insecurity at some point every year, 26% of which are are under the age of 19.
+In fact, the demand for food relief is rising with 49% of charities reporting an increase in the number of individuals seeking food relief over the last 12 months.

 Some of the common reasons why people find themselves seeking food relief include a lack of funds to pay rent and bills, and unexpected expenses such as car repairs or medical bills.